garfix/nli-go/doc/manual/knowledge-engineer/index.md

 In this system you convert sentences in natural language to a semantic representation in the form of relations.
 Relations, "senses", or "predications" are extremely versatile.
 To get a feeling for this concept, check [this](relation.md).

+## Sort hierarchy

+Optionally you can build a hierarchy of entity types, or "sorts" as they are usually called, that captures the ontology of the domain.

 ## Modules and namespaces

 NLI-GO uses modules to divide an application in parts.